raspberrypilearning/turtle-snowflakes/en/step_3.md

     ![screenshot](images/trinket.PNG)

-    The line `#!/bin/python3` just tells Trinket that we're using Python 3 (the latest version).
+    The line `#!/bin/python3` just tells your computer that we're using Python 3 (the latest version).

 + To begin using Turtle in Python you need to import the Turtle library.
 At the top of the text editor window type `import turtle`.